Webdogg

 A Tibial Plateau Leveling Osteotomy (TPLO) is one of the most common orthopedic surgeries for dogs, but it's also a massive financial strain for pet parents, often costing between $3,500 and $7,000 per knee.

 By the time they arrive at your rehabilitation clinic, their wallets are exhausted.
 However, selling single, pay-as-you-go sessions is a disservice to both the dog's recovery and your clinic's revenue.
 Dogs need consistent, long-term therapy to rebuild muscle mass and prevent injury to the opposite knee.
+(Use our Post-Op Communication Generator to explain this clearly to owners).
 Here are 5 best practices for selling comprehensive TPLO recovery packages.

 Studies show that up to 40-60% of dogs who tear one cranial cruciate ligament (CCL) will tear the other within a year.
 Use this statistic gently but firmly.
 Explain that rehabilitation isn't just about healing the surgical leg; it's about strengthening the core and compensating muscles to protect the healthy leg from a future $5,000 surgery.